fedoranimus/todoist-api/source/includes/_labels.md

 Property | Description
 -------- | -----------
-id | The id of the label.
-name| The name of the label.
-color | The color of the label (a number between `0` and `7`, or between `0` and `12` for premium users). item_order | Label’s order in the label list.
+id | The id of the label (a unique number). uid | The id of the user that owns the label (a unique number). name| The name of the label (a string value). color | The color of the label (a number between `0` and `7`, or between `0` and `12` for premium users). item_order | Label’s order in the label list (a number, where the smallest value should place the label at the top). is_deleted | Whether the label is marked as deleted (where `1` is true and `0` is false).

 ## Add a label